Yunhan-kim/VLM-robot/README.md

 ### Step 2: Download the Pretrained Weights

-In this step, you'll download the pretrained weights for the Grounding DINO model to initialize it properly.
+In this step, you'll download the pretrained weights for MobileSAM.
+Grounding DINO is loaded from the HuggingFace Hub automatically (`IDEA-Research/grounding-dino-base`), so no manual download is needed.

 **Files to Download:**

-- `groundingdino_swinb_cogcoor.pth`: The pretrained weights for the Swin-B based version of the Grounding DINO model.
-- `GroundingDINO_SwinB_cfg.py`: The configuration file defining the model's settings and hyperparameters.
-- `sam_vit_h_4b8939.pth`: The pretrained weights for the Segment Anything Model (SAM) using the ViT-H architecture.
+- `mobile_sam.pt`: The pretrained weights for MobileSAM (TinyViT encoder, 40MB).

 **Download Instructions:**